B2B Marketing: How to Generate Leads Without a Sales Team

 Content won't save you if your site is slow, broken, or impossible to crawl.

-- Site speed - Optimize for Core Web Vitals.
-Aim for load times under 3 seconds.
+Site speed - Optimize for Core Web Vitals.
+Load times under 3 seconds.

-- Mobile responsiveness - Most B2B buyers research on mobile.
-Your site needs to work flawlessly on every device.
+Mobile responsiveness - Most B2B buyers research on mobile.
+Site needs to work flawlessly on every device.

-- Logical site structure - Clear navigation.
+Logical site structure - Clear navigation.
 Good internal linking.
-Make it easy for both users and search engines to find content.
+Easy for users and search engines to find content.

-- Schema markup - Add structured data to help Google understand your content and show rich snippets in search results.
+Schema markup - Add structured data to help Google understand your content.

 Earn backlinks the right way

-What works now: earning links by creating something worth linking to.
+What works: earning links by creating something worth linking to.

-One good research study can earn you dozens of high-quality backlinks.
-And it positions you as a thought leader.
+One good research study can earn dozens of high-quality backlinks.
+Positions you as a thought leader.

 Other tactics that work: